MasakiMu319/clash2sfa/README.md

 - Redesign the subscription update mechanism, considering the availability of nodes, there is no good idea for the time being.

 ## Change Log
+### 0.3.x
+- 0.3.6.
+  - Fix filter logic.
-### 0.3.5
+- 0.3.5
   - Added fallback group in default.
-### 0.3.4
+- 0.3.4
   - Added the ability to display network details.
-### 0.3.3
+- 0.3.3
   - Switch page language to English;
   - Optimize Dockerfile.
-### 0.3.2
+- 0.3.2
   - Add website icons designed by ChatGPT.
-### 0.3.1
+- 0.3.1
   - Introduce log output(The logging feature is temporarily available and may be ~~refactored in a later version~~).
-### 0.3.0
+- 0.3.0
   - Add support for hysteria2;
   - Fix obfs field in ss;
   - Rename some dependencies.
+### 0.2.x
-### 0.2.3
+- 0.2.3
   - Updated node filters to accommodate more airport node naming.
-### 0.2.2
+- 0.2.2
   - Adjusted logic for self-built nodes.Now, your self-build nodes will be shown at the beginning of select && urltest.
-### 0.2.1
+- 0.2.1
   - Fix the problem that adding groups caused the original HK and other regional groups to be lost.
-### 0.2.0
+- 0.2.0
   - Added default country triage label, etc: HK,TW...;
   - added delayed test connection for Apple service;
   - rewrote filter unnecessary node judgment logic.